The Best Rooftop Bars of New York

 The Roof at hotel PUBLIC is one of New York City’s newest rooftop bars and also boasts one of the best views.
 Located in the Lower East Side, where it is currently the only rooftop bar in the area.
-The views over Downtown and Midtown are, therefore, also unique.
-The Roof comprises two terraces and a covered bar and offers a 360 degree panorama over New York.
+The views of Downtown and Midtown are, therefore, also unique.
+The Roof comprises two terraces and a covered bar and offers a 360-degree panorama over New York.
 From here, you can see all the tall Manhattan buildings, including the Empire State Building and One World Trade Center.
 This view makes watching the sunset from The Roof phenomenal.

 Between 17:00 and 19:00 you can get in pretty easily, without having to comply with very strict dress codes.
-Later in the evenings and especially at the weekends it is one of the city’s hippest hot spots so there are much stricter door regulations.
+Later in the evenings and especially at the weekends, it is one of the city’s hippest hot spots so there are much stricter door regulations.

 When you enter hotel PUBLIC don’t take the very obvious escalator to the upper levels.
 Head instead to the lifts behind and they will take you up to The Roof.